etlbox/etlbox.website/doks_v0.5/content/en/docs/entity-framework/ef-support.md

 ---
 title: "Extending DbContext"
-description: "How to extend your DbContext with bulk inserts"
+description: "Turbocharge Your Data Management with EFBox: The Game-Changer for Entity Framework"
-lead: "ETLBox offers support for Entity Framework.
-This article give you a brief overview how to use bulk operations with Entity Framework's DbContext."
+lead: "In the world of software development, managing and manipulating large volumes of data efficiently can often be a daunting task, especially when working with complex frameworks like Entity Framework.
+That's where EFBox comes into play, bridging the gap between ETLBox and Entity Framework, and bringing a suite of powerful bulk operations to your fingertips."
 draft: false
 images: []
 menu: